#AskAngie: Does Freshly Poured Concrete Normally Crack?

 Cracking in freshly poured concrete can be common within the first 30 days.
 (Photo courtesy of Paul Piontkowski)

 Dear Angie: I just had a new concrete driveway poured and the very next morning, several cracks showed up in the concrete.
 My contractor says that this is normal and will not affect the integrity of the concrete.
 My contractor had a representative from the material supplier come out and take a look and he also said that this was normal.

 I looked at my neighbor’s 1-year old driveway, though, and there is not a single crack in it.
 I elected to hold the final payment until I get a satisfactory answer.
 What do you think?
 Is this normal? – James B., Chicago.

 There are a number of reasons why concrete cracks.
 The most common is because concrete shrinks as the excess water evaporates and it hardens.
-Unfortunately, too often contractors add too much water to the mix – because it’s easier to apply – which makes it more vulnerable to cracking.
+Unfortunately, too often contractors add too much water to the mix, which makes it easier to apply but also more vulnerable to cracking.
 Concrete can also crack if it dries too quickly.

 Weather conditions — extreme temperatures, rapid temperature changes or conditions that are too wet or too dry — also play a major factor in how well concrete cures.

 Another consideration is if the contractor used control joints and spaced them properly.
 Contractors place control joints in the concrete with the anticipation that it will crack.
 Also called “relief joints,” control joints are the straight lines or grooves you typically see at regular intervals on concrete sidewalks, driveways and garages.
 Their purpose is to relieve the pressure that leads to cracking with the cracks essentially forming in those grooves, so that, cosmetically, it’s barely discernible.

 This video explains the costs and benefits of concrete driveways.